 Example: “The product doesn’t satisfy my needs, I want to return it.”
 Here, the label “unhappy” could be assigned.

-This helps the algorithm to understand sentiment and intent of a text and is closely related to named entity recognition.
+This helps the algorithm to understand the sentiment and intent of a text and is closely related to named entity recognition.
 Let’s have a look at why that is.

 Named Entity Recognition (NER)